-Participants to the Summer Seminar will live in The Charles Drew House, which is conveniently located across Rt.
-9 from the college’s Dining Hall and next door to the Clark House where the Seminar Classes will take place.
-In recent years I have been using Drew to house seminar participants.
-In previous seminars participants were housed in an older dorm on the edge of the campus.
+Housing: Participants in the Summer Seminar will live in The Charles Drew House, which is conveniently located across Rt.
+9 from the college’s Dining Hall and near the main campus where the institute will take place.
+There are great advantages to living in close proximity to other participants in the program.

 In 2007/2008 a comprehensive renovation of Charles Drew took place incorporating energy-saving technologies and other new sustainability enhancement features while preserving the historic character of the original building.
 The renovation reconfigured the existing lobby area to accommodate a modern full kitchen and laundry facilities.
 The exterior walls were insulated with the latest generation of insulation technology and modern energy-efficient windows were installed.
 The result is a more comfortable living environment and lowered energy utilization.
 The mechanical and electrical systems were completely replaced with energy efficient systems.
 A new fire sprinkler system and connection to a new emergency generator were incorporated in construction.

 The existing architectural character of the building has been maintained.
 The existing wood floors were salvaged, refinished and reinstalled in all areas possible; new recyclable carpet tile was used in those student rooms where reuse of the existing hardwood floor was not possible.
 New accessibility ramps were installed to allow persons with disabilities access to all public spaces.
-The east and west porches were completely reconstructed to incorporate wheel chair ramps.
+The east and west porches were completely reconstructed to incorporate wheelchair ramps.

-This dorm provides single occupancy rooms, single sex bathroom facilities, a common living area, full shared kitchen facilities, main floor laundry and high-speed internet connectivity.
+This dorm provides single occupancy rooms, single sex bathroom facilities, a common living area, shared kitchen facilities, main floor laundry and high-speed internet connectivity.

 As visiting scholars, participants will have access to library services, computer labs and study spaces on the Amherst College campus.